nathanruiz/dev/README.md

 - Manage encrypted environment variables
 - Run a command in an environment
 - Start up a full webserver in an environment
-- Connect to an environments database (WIP)
+- Connect to an environments database

 ## What are environments? ##